chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

   _Net effect_: Access denied to user1 to view the list of users.
   This example illustrates the global default DENY condition.
 - Bob is a member of team alpha and team omega.
-  Team alpha contains a broad range of permissions, while team omega is very restricted in what its members may access.
+  Team alpha contains a broad range of permissions, while team omega is significantly restricted in what its members may access.
-  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes`, while it has another statement that denies Team Omega access to that very same resource.
+  The "major teams" policy has a statement that allows team alpha to access the resource `compliance:reporting:nodes`, while it has another statement that denies Team Omega access to the same resource.
   _Net effect_: The policy denies Bob access because at least one statement denies access.
 - Mary is a member of the default viewers team, which allows read access to everything because of the default Viewers policy.
   Mary is also a member of the deployment team, which has permission to upload and download profiles.